-Remember; Brushtail possums are wild animals and though they look cute and cuddly they can bite and scratch severely, especially when injured or afraid.
+Remember: Brushtail possums are wild animals and although they look cute and cuddly they can bite and scratch severely, especially when injured or afraid.

 Wear protective gloves or restrain the possum in a blanket or towel if you need to handle it.

 Brushtail possums along with other types of wildlife benefit from retaining areas of natural bush on your land and placing nest boxes in your garden.
 Keeping cats and dogs inside at night, covering up the compost bin and not leaving pet food out at night time.